ADBond/bga-calypso/README.md

 * Check that there's nowt that's colourblind-unfriendly
   * e.g. black + brewer #1b9e77, #d95f02, #7570b3, or something sim. for default colours
   * ~~want to think about how to nicely signify teams - see e.g. Phat for nice approach~~
-  * teams through some light colours, and put in player boxes upstairs (with trump suits)
 * Order hand with personal trumps separated?
 * trick-pile/(calypso - ~~though think it's irrelevant here~~) show small grey bits in corners?
   * slight border round face-down cards? (to distinguish calypsopile) - needs separation above so that we don't have round corners